About the author

 Note that you should not use templates from previous years, as the Portal will reject those submissions.

-We highly recommend reviewing the Civil Rights Department’s Pay Data Reporting Training Slides for detailed instructions and tips on preparing and submitting your report(s).
-You can also review the Department’s FAQ page.
+We highly recommend reviewing the Civil Rights Department’s Pay Data Reporting Portal User Guide as well as the California Pay Data Reporting Handbook for detailed instructions and tips on preparing and submitting your report(s).
+You can also review the Department’s FAQ page

 The SB 1162 amendment established penalties for employers who fail to submit reports.
 The Civil Rights Department actively pursues non-filers.